National Parks

 Today, we’re married, we have a dog, and we’re at 39 parks (and counting).

-The catalogue below doesn’t just remind us of the landscapes we’ve had the privilege to explore — holding so much of the wild diversity this beautiful Earth gifts to us — but also of the ways we’ve changed, grown, and evolved throughout the years.
+The catalogue below doesn’t just remind us of the landscapes we’ve had the privilege to explore — showcasing so much breathtaking beauty and diversity — but also of the ways we’ve changed, grown, and evolved throughout the years.

 National Parks are one of those things we hold with a great deal of tension.
 While they have held some of our dearest memories and favorite adventures, they are simultaneously impossible to disentangle from the legacy of violence, colonization, broken treaties, and land theft that led to the establishment of the United States as it is now understood.
 They can be places where the story of this country is told with honesty or is erased, as we’ve seen with recent actions to remove NPS signs and educational features, many of which discuss the enslavement of Black people; Indigenous sovereignty; LGBTQ+ rights and history; climate change; and the long struggle for equality and justice in this country.